 The Card Issuers

 These are Visa, Mastercard, American Express, and all the debit card providers.
-Their job is to make sure the consumer has enough credit when a payment is attempted and, if they do, to send the money to the merchant account who requested the charge.
+Their job consists of either approving or denying the consumer’s attempted payments by checking his or her credit.
+If the consumer’s credit is approved, the card issuer will send the money to the merchant account that requested the charge.
 Then, they collect that money from the consumers via their monthly credit card bills or by deducting it from their bank accounts.

 The Merchant Account

 The gateway provider offers another service, which is mainly for your benefit as the seller.
 They take the card information from the checkout software provider (below) and send it over to the merchant account, get a response, and send that back to the checkout software provider.
 They also keep track of all your transaction history, so this is where you log in to get your accounting information.
-Often, the gateway provider is the tool that syncs with Quickbooks or Xero or whatever accounting software you choose.
-Importantly, they also store your customers’ credit card information and process future charges or refunds for you.
+Often, the gateway provider syncs with Quickbooks or Xero or whatever accounting software you choose.
+In addition, they store your customers’ credit card information and can process future charges or refunds for you.

 Alternatives to Merchant Accounts and Gateways